 by Charles Dickens

-Harry doesn’t actually appear all that much in the novel, but from what we’re able to gather, he’s the typical Victorian hero: young, attractive, active, devoted to his mother and lover, nice to children, good with horses, and blond.
+Harry doesn’t actually appear all that much in the novel, but from what we’re able to gather, he’s the typical Victorian hero: young, attractive, active, devoted to his mother and lover, nice to children, good with horses, and blonde.
 (Yawn.)

 He shows up for the first time just as Rose is over the worst of her illness, and we learn that he’s been in love with her for pretty much his entire adult life.
 Ignoring the ickiness of that (she’s only seventeen, and he’s twenty-five…was he in love with her seven years ago?), his devoted adoration of Rose Maylie is pretty much his defining characteristic.